Category: Bikes

 -

-Touring Bike FAQ #5: Derailleurs Or Internal Hub Gears (Rohloff)?
+Touring Bike FAQ #5: Derailleur Or Rohloff/Pinion Internal Gears?

 This is #5 in an ever-growing series of answers to frequently-asked questions about touring bikes.
 If you’re new here, why not start with #1: What Exactly Defines A Touring Bike?
-There are plenty of people in this world who you could put in a room and let them argue until the end of time about […] Continue reading →
+There are people in this world who will argue until the end of all time about whether or not a touring bike should be fitted with Continue reading →

 -